jsj2008/jailbreak/README.md

 # Daily Update

-* Wednesday, December 14 - I am planning on putting all of this into a regualar looking charging brick so it will be inconspicuous.
+* Wednesday, December 14 - I am planning on putting all of this into a regular looking charging brick so it will be inconspicuous.
 This could be bad if a user isn't careful because going to charge their iPhone could be jailbreaking it at the same time.

 ![Preview](images/final.JPG)